Your Paranormal

 5. Star Tiger and Star Ariel - Two passenger aircraft disappeared without a trace on January 30, 1948, en route to Bermuda and Jamaica.

 6. KC135 Stratotankers - On August 28, 1963, two U.S. Air Force KC-135 Stratotanker aircraft collided and crashed into the Atlantic.
-There were two distinct crash sites, separated by over 160 miles of water.
+Two distinct crash sites were separated by over 160 miles of water.

 7. On June 20, 2005, A Piper PA-23 disappeared between the Bahamas and Florida.
 There were three people on board.